Sundin/frontman/README.md

 The contents from `/etc/letsencrypt/` will be mounted into the Docker container.

-You need to repeat this process every 90 days.
+You need to repeat this process every 90 days unless you set up a cronjob to do it for you.